Wildsong/webhooks/README.md

 # webhooks

-Listen to whatever comes in and dump it to the console screen.
+Listen to whatever comes in and append it to requests.json.
-I need to listen on HTTPS but adding the cryptography package which forces openssl 3.0 be downgraded to 1.1 -- bad for production but okay for testing.

 I have to run this in a Docker because it has to be reverse proxied, ArcGIS will not accept a self-signed certificate.